10 Essential Pet Care Tips Every Pet Owner Should Know

 3. Exercise Is Non-Negotiable

-Pets who don’t get enough physical activity often become bored or anxious, which can lead to chewing, scratching, or excessive barking.
+Pets who don’t get enough activity can become bored or anxious, leading to chewing, scratching or excessive barking.

-Try changing up your walking routes or adding new toys every few weeks to keep your pet excited and engaged.
+Switch up walking routes or introduce new toys every few weeks to keep things fun and stimulating.

 Pet Care